-The window\gravity field of WM\NORMAL\HINTS has a new value, StaticGravity, which specifies that the window manager should not shift the client windows location when re-parenting the window.
+The window_gravity field of WM_NORMAL_HINTS has a new value, StaticGravity, that specifies that the window manager should not shift the client windows location when re-parenting the window.

-The base size in the WM\NORMAL\HINTS property is now to be included in the aspect-ratio calculation.
+The base size in the WM_NORMAL_HINTS property is now to be included in the aspect-ratio calculation.

-The WM\STATE property now has a formal definition (it was previously only suggested).
+The WM_STATE property now has a formal definition (it was previously only suggested).